allegient-labs/bootcamp-java/README.md

 ### Basics of Spring
 1. Overview of the Spring Container and Dependency Injection (IoC)
 2. Overview of Spring Initializr
-3. Structore of Modern Java Web Applications (Hexagonal)
+3. Structure of Modern Java Web Applications (Hexagonal)
     - Why we build applications this way (testable)
     - Recomendations for package structure
 4. Overview of Spring REST